 WSO’s Governance Structure for Friend of the Sea

 WSO’s Board of Directors for Friend of the Sea

 The Board of Directors is the top governing body.
 Taking into account the inputs received from the Technical Committee and Stakeholders, the Advisory Board provides the most useful strategies to reach Friend of the Sea project objectives to the Board of Directors.
 Actually, the Board of Directors is composed by two members: the Director and the President.

 WSO’s Advisory Board for Friend of the Sea

 The Advisory Board is our governing body and is composed of at least four members, who are approached and selected every two years by the Board of Directors.

-The Technical Committee is our technical body and is composed of 14 to 21 members, who are elected every three years by the Advisory Board through CV analysis (received spontaneously or upon request).
-The Technical Committee has representatives from all continents and the following areas of activity: Seafood Industry, Distribution/Retail, Government, Certification Bodies, NGOs, Educational and Media.
+The Technical Committee is our technical body and is composed of 14 to 21 members, who are elected every three years by the Advisory Board through CV analysis (upon request or spontaneously received).
+Technical Committee representatives come from all the continents and the following areas of activity: Seafood Industry, Distribution/Retail, Government, Certification Bodies, NGOs, Educational and Media.

-Operating in total independence from Friend of the Sea, the Technical Committee has a key role in the development and revision of our Standards and collaborates by sending comments and voting on the content of our Standards.
+Operating in total independence from Friend of the Sea, the Technical Committee has a key role in the development and revision of our seafood standards and collaborates by sending comments and voting on the content of our seafood standards.